-In order to be able to address this question we have carried out a study on how our NEBOSH General Certificate (NGC) online learners perform and what kind of experiences they enjoy compared to classroom learners.
+There’s no better way to understand how people feel about online learners than from the online learners themselves.
+We carried out a study with our own NEBOSH General Certificate (NGC) online learners perform and what kind of experiences they enjoy compared to classroom learners.

-No significant difference was observed in either first-time success rate or individual paper scores between classroom and online learners.
+It was no surprize to us that there was no significant difference in either first-time success rate or individual paper scores between classroom and online learners.

 ‘The advantage of online learning is obviously the flexibility that it affords you; you can study a whole day on it, a few hours here and there; you can juggle it to suit your lifestyle.’
 This quote from an interview with an online learner highlights some of the reasons people choose online learning.

-Those choosing the online learning option can choose how much time they spend engaging with the online learning materials.
-People have different levels of existing health and safety knowledge depending upon their work experience and so it may take them more or less time to master all the areas covered.
-It is useful to note, however, that those spending less than twenty hours online engaged with the course failed their exams at the first sitting.
+Our online learning customers choose how much time they spent engaging with the online learning materials.
+The study revealed that people have different levels of existing health and safety knowledge depending upon their work experience and so it took them more or less time to master all the areas covered.

 Whilst there is no direct link between the time learners spent online and the results they achieved, talking to individuals it becomes apparent that realising your own starting point is an essential first step to appreciating how much time you will need to allocate to your learning.
-One very experienced learner spent only 23 hours online and achieved a distinction, whilst another, less experienced, learner’s 42 hours could not avoid a first-time failure.
+One very experienced learner spent only 23 hours online and achieved a distinction, whilst another, less experienced, learner’s 42 hours could not avoid a first-time failure, but a pass second-time around.

 NEBOSH recommends 80 taught hours for the NGC, combined with 53 hours of private study.
-This is what you will get in the classroom, but online learners can spend as long as they feel they need, with one learner in our study spending 341 hours online engaging with the online learning materials (this learner passed first time so we know all that study paid off).
+This is what you will get in the classroom, but online learners can spend as long as they feel they need.
+Astutis have developed TrackSmartTM , a tool built into the online NG course to help with learners on track and on schedule with their learning.
+Its like a personal study plan that alerts you to what you need to do and by when.

-A good online learning course will take advantage of the medium and present material in a lively and memorable way.
-One learner explains, ‘it was quite interesting during the exam the amount of times the video came up in your mind.’
+Our rich video based courses are also supplemented by additional resources so your most engaged learners can go beyond the basics.
+A good online learning course will take advantage of video content and interactive assessments and present material in a lively and memorable way.
+One learner explains, ‘it was quite interesting during the exam the amount of times the Astutis video came up in your mind.’

-Is Online Learning the Right Choice for Me?
+Is Online Learning the Right Choice for you?

-If you do not have a great deal of experience in health and safety, good quality online learning can offer lively, interactive resources that provide context and help you master the material at your own pace.
+This study shows that for a large number of people who choose online learning it was the right decision.
+In fact, the exam results were not at all different to those for classroom learners.
+If you do or don’t have a great deal of experience in health and safety, good quality online learning can offer lively, interactive resources that provide context and help you master the material at your own pace.